 In the field of narrative theory, certain fundamental questions continue to provoke debate: What are minor characters?
 Does description hinder plot?
 Is it possible to narrate the stream of consciousness?
 Are narrators ever really "omniscient"?
 Does sexuality fundamentally shape how narration proceeds?
 Does nation?
 Such questions are the focus of this advanced seminar, which explores the latest thinking on 13 key problems.
 Each week, we discuss an inventive contemporary approach to a fundamental problem, comparing it to more traditional approaches.
 A final project invites students to build upon one of these discussions or to develop their own inventive approach to a problem we have not discussed together.
-Preferred preparation: ENGL 212, 218, 310 or 311; or an advanced fiction writing workshop (ENGL 302 or 410).
 Permission of instructor required.